 If you are thinking of using a friend as your photographer there are a lot of things to consider - have you seen any of their photographs of people?
 Are they of a quality and standard that you would be happy with?
 What if something goes wrong?
 A professional should have insurance to cover every eventuality.
 Would they genuinely be able to deal with whatever the weather and the day threw at them?
 By asking a friend you are giving them a great deal of responsibility and it is important both you, and they, are comfortable with that.

 There is also a very negative perception of wedding photographers.
 All are not the same however - meet a few, look at their portfolio and chat to them about what you like.
 Ask to see testimonials from their previous clients.
-You are under no obligation to book them so wait until you find one you connect with on a personal level and who's work you like, don't dive straight in with the first one you meet thinking everyone is the same or just because the price is right.

 Then there is your friend who you are going to ask.
 Are they aware of all the pressure they will be under?
 Even in summer conditions can be less than photographically ideal and they have to be prepared for that.
 Most registrars and celebrants at weddings don't allow flash photography - so does your photographer have the expertise and equipment to cater for that?
 If you would like to give them an example scenario I have shot a summer wedding where during the ceremony I was relying on 1600 iso and f1.2 just to get a shutter speed of 1/60th - in plain English, that's dark, and many cameras and lenses would struggle.
 You want your photographer to get on with the job without you knowing how challenging it is, not say "unfortunately it was too dark for me to get any photographs".